This chapter has been published in the book

 However, A. R. Lacey argued against this because of the appeal

-to Socrates' family responsibility made in the Crito.28
+to Socrates' family responsibility made in Plato's Crito.28

 Yet because Xenophon cited Hermogenes